dipika-d/Natural-Language-Processing-Python/README.md

-## Natural Language Processing Python
+## Natural Language Processing in Python
 This is a collection of the text processing scripts that I write and utilise from day to day.
 The following are the scripts found on this directory :

 * Term Frequency Word Cloud